Hiteshkanodia/ML_Algo_Tutorial_App/README.md

 # ML_Algo_Tutorial_App

+Flask framework should be installed in your system to run this application.
+You can simply install flask by this command "pip install Flask"

 To Start This App run python hello.py in your Terminal

-It consist of two algo
+It consist of two algo KNN and Linear
-KNN and
-Linear

 Then You have to select two  datasets that is given in the folder DATA_ML.
 Datasets are of different types like Spiral ,Linear,Non Linear etc